winkelict/TinyATCommandParser/README.md

 ![addiotionallist](https://user-images.githubusercontent.com/98483683/151663446-c3969754-5871-4fe8-a9ce-3dafa34165df.png)

+*Each function call matches 2 colors, found values and positions searched on are underlined with this color, the second color matches the second filter criteria applied and its found value*

 ### Three parameters
 1. Use both a single search criteria and a list as search criteria.

 ![2listscrop](https://user-images.githubusercontent.com/98483683/151663448-9539860c-a2a7-4f3a-8762-80f4ede948e5.png)

+*Each function call matches 3 colors = 3 filter criteria*

+### Looping through multiple parameters
+As the getResponseValue does only mangle response string (only when needed) upto the found string, the rest of the response string can still be parsed.
+This way multiple of the same commands can be parsed in a row, for example all messages returned by the CMGL List SMS messages command:

+	char* responsepos = response;
+	int pos = 0;
+	while (pos <= sizeof(response)) {
+	  int pos = ATParse.getResponseValue(responsepos, "CMGL", 4, &value, true);
+	  if (pos > 0) {
+	    printResultandResetTest(value);
+	    responsepos = responsepos + pos;
+	  }
+	}

-### Customizing behaviour of 1st, 2nd and 3rd parameter search.
+### Customizing behavior of 1st, 2nd and 3rd parameter search.

- defaults (changable using macro definitions in .h file)
+ defaults (changeable using macro definitions in .h file)

-* 1st parameter/filter: 	filter			 : trim 		+ case sensitive				(intented usage: generic)
+* 1st parameter/filter: 	filter			 : trim 		+ case sensitive				(intended usage: generic)
 * 2nd parameter/filter:  	opt filter		 : trim 		+ case INsensitive (selectable) (intended usage: human written command's in text message)
 * 3rd parameter/filter: 	opt filter list  : NOtrim 	+ case sensitive  				(intended usage: mac address, phone nr, has to be exact match)

-Only for the 2nd parameter case sensitivity/insensitivy can be selected at runtime, for the others default have to be set in the .h file:
+Only for the 2nd parameter case sensitivity/insensitivity can be selected at runtime, for the others default have to be set in the .h file:

 * 1st parameter: